Why do I need an Agreement to Lease?

 What’s in an Agreement to Lease?

 NZ lawyers have designed this Agreement to Lease for NZ businesses (not other lawyers).
-It is simple, easy to understand, without unnecessary legalese and fair to both sides, to reduce negotiation time and keep the relationship positive.
+It is simple, easy to understand, without unnecessary legalese, and fair to both sides, reducing negotiation time and keeping the relationship positive.

 In the agreement, the landlord agrees to grant a lease to the tenant.
 The key terms of the lease are set out (such as rent, rent reviews, initial term, rights of renewal, and permitted use), and the form of the deed of lease that will be signed is agreed (eg, Auckland District Law Society Inc. deed of lease).
 There are optional provisions for landlord works to be carried out before the tenant moves in (with expectations around timing and the ability to cancel if the works are not completed in time).
 There are also optional provisions for a guarantee, bank guarantee, deposit, rent incentives and early access to the premises for the tenant.